datavaluepeople/dvp-landing-static/docs/blog.md

 Description of the meta properties:
 - `title`: title of the page and the post
 - `date`: to order the post on the blog page.
 The most recent posts will be displayed first.
+CLI command `date -u +"%Y-%m-%dT%H:%M:%SZ"`
 - `description`: short description on the blog page that is used on the blog page (listing of the posts) and the social media links.
 Keep this short ~300 characters.
 - `author`: link to the author in `content/data/people.yaml`
 - `linkedin_link`: (Optional) link to the LinkedIn post that will be added to the bottom of the post as "Discuss further on LinkedIn"